PremKumarBale/Ride_Hailing_Research_Project/README.md

 **Usage Instructions**
 Data Structure and Format:
-The scripts expect input data in CSV format.
+* The scripts expect input data in CSV format.
-Ensure your dataset contains columns relevant to ride-hailing analysis, such as pricing, ride types, and weather conditions.
+* Ensure your dataset contains columns relevant to ride-hailing analysis, such as pricing, ride types, and weather conditions.

 Running the Analysis Scripts:
-Start by running the "1_DataCleaning.ipynb" notebook to clean and prepare the data.
+1)Start by running the "1_DataCleaning.ipynb" notebook to clean and prepare the data.
-Proceed with "2_ExploratoryDataAnalysis1.ipynb" for initial data exploration.
+2)Proceed with "2_ExploratoryDataAnalysis1.ipynb" for initial data exploration.
-Use "3_Assumptions.ipynb" to check various assumptions relevant to the data.
+3)Use "3_Assumptions.ipynb" to check various assumptions relevant to the data.
-Follow with "4_Regression_Comparative Analysis.ipynb" for regression analysis.
+4)Follow with "4_Regression_Comparative Analysis.ipynb" for regression analysis.
-Finally, run "5_Factor&_SegmentationAnalysis.ipynb" for more advanced analysis, including factor and segmentation analysis.
+5)Finally, run "5_Factor&_SegmentationAnalysis.ipynb" for more advanced analysis, including factor and segmentation analysis.

-Each notebook contains detailed instructions and comments explaining the code and the analysis process.
+* Each notebook contains detailed instructions and comments explaining the code and the analysis process.
-Ensure that each notebook is run in sequence as they may depend on the outputs and processed data from the previous steps. ​
+* Ensure that each notebook is run in sequence as they may depend on the outputs and processed data from the previous steps. ​

 **Documentation** Detailed comments within the code explaining each step of the analysis.